 Skip to content

-Week 1 Overview: Laying the Foundation for Success in Fabricademy
+Week 1 overview: Laying the foundation for success in Fabricademy

 In the first week of Fabricademy, we delved into the fundamentals of project management tools and documentation methods.
 The week was filled with introductions to fellow students, setting up crucial software such as Visual Studio and GitLab, and establishing workflows that will support us throughout the program.
 This documentation outlines the activities, installations, and key learnings achieved during this foundational week.

-1. Introduction to nodes and meeting fellow students
+Introduction to nodes and neeting fellow students

 The first week of Fabricademy kicked off with an engaging introduction to the Fabricademy nodes, where students from various labs worldwide came together.
 This session provided a valuable opportunity to meet fellow students and explore how the nodes function as collaborative learning environments.
 Emphasizing the importance of global knowledge exchange, we discussed how working across different labs can foster innovation, enhance skills, and contribute to a richer learning experience throughout the course.
 This initial activity laid the groundwork for future collaborations and highlighted the importance of interconnectedness in our creative journeys.